18F/before-you-ship/_pages/ato/types.md

 navtitle: Types
 ---

 In most cases, the types of ATO that will be pursued for GSA systems are the *GSA Lightweight ATO (LATO)*.
+The GSA LATO process is described in a guide on [Insite](https://insite.gsa.gov/portal/content/627230) (search for "Lightweight Security Authorization Process" on that page).
 Systems that are under development can be operated without an ATO provided they fulfill the requirements for [pre-assessment for internal government use](#conditions-for-pre-assessment).

-The GSA LATO is designed for systems built using agile methods that run on top of cloud infrastructure which has already received an ATO (such as AWS, Azure, and [cloud.gov](https://cloud.gov)).
-It's "lightweight" because only 24 NIST controls must be implemented in order to grant this type of ATO.
-The GSA LATO is a good option for systems 18F intends to own and operate operate.
+The GSA LATO is designed for Low and Moderate impact [level](../levels/) systems built using agile methods that run on top of cloud infrastructure which has already received an ATO (such as AWS, Azure, and [cloud.gov](https://cloud.gov)).
+It's "lightweight" because only 24 NIST [controls](../controls/) must be implemented in order to grant this type of ATO.
+The GSA LATO is a good option for systems 18F intends to own and operate.

-The GSA LATO process is described in a procedural guide which can be accessed from [Insite](https://insite.gsa.gov/portal/content/627230) (search for "14-68" on that page).
-The GSA LATO is initially valid for 90 days.
-With additional work it can be extended up to a 1 year period for a Moderate impact system, or up to a 3 years period for a Low impact system.
+The GSA LATO is valid for 90 days, 1 year, or 3 years depending on the impact level and the depth of the assessment.
 Please read the LATO guide before starting the LATO process.

-The 90-day ATO can be renewed once for an additional 90 days.
-However you do not have to wait for the 90 days to complete before moving to a 1 year authorization.

 ### Conditions for pre-assessment